unbit/vpn-ws/README.md

 Currently only Linux has full-features support

-FreeBSD can be used in switch mode
+FreeBSD and OSX can be used in switch mode